 While Poke can be found outside the State it’s never really the same, we have even sampled it in the UK and it just doesn’t work.
 As for safety, well the amount the locals eat without dropping dead must mean it is pretty safe.
-It is raw fish so there are some concerns with that, but it’s no different to Sushi or even Rare meat, probably safer because of the cure.
+It is raw fish so there are some concerns with that, but it’s no different from Sushi or even Rare meat.

 Hawaii’s take on pulled pork.
 Well, actually It is a much older recipe predating even the USA let alone pulled pork.
 Anyway, Pulled pork is the closest to it we can think of, and that’s no bad thing.
 Traditionally cooked in an underground oven (Imu) and served at every Luau, you will have no trouble finding this delicious porky sensation.

-Traditionally it served as a bowl/plate meal, with Rice and Island vegetables or as the centrepiece of a luau feast, where the pig is unearthed as part of the entertainment.
+Traditionally it is served as a bowl/plate meal, with Rice and Island vegetables or as the centerpiece of a luau feast, where the pig is unearthed as part of the entertainment.

 Not a dish as such but you will see this on every menu.
 PuPu’s are basically Appetizers.
 However, they have taken on a life of their own and can be eaten similar to Tapas as well, where you share several small Pupus dishes rather than an entree for the main meal.

-At some point in Hawaii, you will notice people eating large colourful domes of gravity-defying “snow cones” But these are no ordinary Snowcones.
+At some point in Hawaii, you will notice people eating large colorful domes of gravity-defying “snow cones” But these are no ordinary Snowcones.
 Welcome to the fantastic world of Shave Ice.
-Large blocks of ice are literally shaved to create an ultra-fine snow that forms a solid dome that holds the flavour syrups that are added to give it both the colour and taste.
+Large blocks of ice are literally shaved to create ultra-fine snow that forms a solid dome that holds the flavor syrups that are added to give it both the color and the taste.

-Available in a dizzying array of tropical flavours these are the ultimate refreshing treat, Make sure you order ice-cream base and a snow cap (condensed milk) for the ultimate Shave Ice.
+Available in a dizzying array of tropical flavors these are the ultimate refreshing treat, Make sure you order an ice-cream base and a snow cap (condensed milk) for the ultimate Shave Ice.
 Don’t visit Hawaii without grabbing a Shave Ice.

-Enjoying fresh Hawaiian see food right beside the ocean it is caught in is one of Hawaii’s best pleasures though and several seafood dinners are a must.
+Enjoying fresh Hawaiian seafood right beside the ocean it is caught in, is one of Hawaii’s best pleasures and several seafood dinners are a must.
 The only problem is choosing a restaurant.